Jan Patočka Fellowship

 Conditions

-Jan Patočka Junior Fellows will be invited to spend five months between September 2024 and July 2025 at the IWM to pursue their research projects.
+Jan Patočka Junior Visiting Fellows will be invited to spend five months between September 2025 and June 2026 at the IWM to pursue their research projects.

 The visiting fellows will join the scholarly community and participate in the activities of the Institute.
 Generally, fellowships start on the first day of the month and end on the last day of the month.